slingman/blog/_posts/2021-11-23-roller-coaster.md

 </p>
 ---
-Then I got the news that my dad got a stroke and has now become unconcscious after hitting the floor in the bathroom. :'( Eric, Cindy, and I now have made a joint decision to not operate and see if he himself can make a comeback.
-While I try to sort out a way to fly back to Singapore.
+Then I got the news that my dad got a stroke and has now become unconcscious after hitting the floor in the bathroom. :'(

+Eric, Cindy, and I now have made a joint decision to not operate and see if he himself can make a comeback.

+All these while I try to sort out a way to fly back to Singapore.